ab1aw/PTP4PIC/readme.md

 This project is an implementation of the Precision Time Protocol (IEEE 1588 v2) for Microchip PIC32MX MCUs.
 It is used to synchronize time between two DP83640 PHYs (network cards) connected directly to each other via an ethernet cable.
 The project depends on the legacy (2012) Microchip TCP/IP stack.

-dp83640ptp1588.c  - my code related to IEEE 1588 v2 (PTP)
+dp83640ptp1588.c  - my code related to IEEE 1588 v2 (PTP).
 dp83640ptp1588.h  - function definitions from dp83640ptp1588.c
-epl_regs.h        - National Semiconductor Corporation's DP83640 PHY register definitions
+epl_regs.h        - National Semiconductor Corporation's DP83640 PHY register definitions.
-dp83640cfg1588.c  - National Semiconductor Corporation's epl_1588.c (heavily modified)
+dp83640cfg1588.c  - National Semiconductor Corporation's epl_1588.c (heavily modified).
 dp83640cfg1588.h  - function definitions from dp83640cfg1588.c
-MainDemo.c        - Part of microchip's Application Library from which everything is called
+MainDemo.c        - Part of microchip's Application Library from which everything is called.

 MainDemo.c is a mess.
 It contains hooks for all of Microchips's network demo code.
 Unfortunately this is what I got.
 Look for function names starting with PTP*.